rx9933/Cardio-Disease/README.md

 ```bash
 curl localhost:5000/jobs/<"abc"> -X POST -d '{"parameter key 1": input data 1, "parameter key 2": input data 2}' -H "Content-Type: application/json"
 ```
 "abc" should be replaced with a specific worker.py function name, based on the functionality desired of the particular job.
-View below (worker.py functions) for more details.
+View below (Functions section) for more details.
 The dictionary containing "parameter key 1" and "parameter key 2" is a dictionary of any size (based on the required information for the specific worker.py function).
 The job's details (including a job-specific, unique ID) will be returned as a dictionary after the job is posted.